matthutchinson/acts_as_textcaptcha/README.md

 and
 [TextcaptchaCache](https://github.com/matthutchinson/acts_as_textcaptcha/blob/master/lib/acts_as_textcaptcha/textcaptcha_cache.rb).

-A call to @model.textcaptcha in your controller will query the Text CAPTCHA web service.
+A call to @model.textcaptcha in your controller will query the TextCaptcha web service.
 A GET request is made with Net::HTTP and parsed using the default Rails ActiveSupport::XMLMini backend.
 A textcaptcha_question and a random cache key is assigned to the record.
 An array of possible answers is stored in the